Quantized plastic deformation: Introduction

 \section{Introduction}

-Recent experiments provided a compelling evidence that, at least in some types of crystals, quasi-static plastic flows involve intermittent, power-law distributed, temporal dislocation avalanches which result in perpetually evolving scale-free spatial dislocational patterns \cite{Weiss2021}.
-To rationalize this complex behavior, one has to go beyond the conventional continuum models of crystal plasticity and account adequately for the inherently discrete nature of plastic flows.
-Apparently, the latter cannot be simply homogenized, as plastic deformation in crystals contravenes the conventional picture of a sequence of uncorrelated events of roughly similar size \cite{Weiss2015}.
-In particular, the existing long range correlations among such events are fully neglected in the macroscopic engineering crystal plasticity (CP), where inelastic deformations are modeled by smooth elastically neutral mechanisms, operating in the space of slowly varying macroscopic strains.
-An alternative, strongly discrete perspective on crystal plasticity emerges naturally from the microscopic picture of plastic deformation in crystals viewed as a collection of interdependent lattice-invariant shears.
-The latter are representing cooperative displacements of atoms on specific lattice planes and a crucial circumstance neglected by the macroscopic continuum theory is that such displacements have a distinctly \emph{quantized} nature.
+Recent experiments provided evidence that, at least in some types of crystals, quasi-static plastic flows involve intermittent, power-law distributed dislocation avalanches which generate scale-free dislocational patterns \cite{Weiss2021}.
+The associated plastic deformation cannot be simply homogenized, as it is not a sequence of uncorrelated events of similar size and is instead a highly correlated process spanning a broad range of spatial and temporal scales \cite{Weiss2015}.

+To rationalize this complex behavior, one has to go beyond the conventional continuum models and account adequately for the inherently discrete nature of plastic flows.
+The latter is neglected in the macroscopic engineering crystal plasticity (CP), where inelastic deformations are modeled by smooth elastically neutral mechanisms, operating in the space of macroscopic strains.

+An alternative, strongly discrete perspective on crystal plasticity emerges from the microscopic perspective where plastic deformation is viewed as a collection of interdependent lattice-invariant shears.
+Such shears represent cooperative displacements of atoms on crystallographically specific lattice planes and have a distinctly \emph{quantized} nature.

-Several modeling tools have been developed to provide a lattice-scale description of crystal plasticity, ranging from microscopic molecular dynamics \cite{NatureMD} and crystal phase-field approach \cite{Elder2004} to mesoscopic phase-field dislocation dynamics \cite{Koslowski2002}, discrete dislocation dynamics \cite{Devincre2001}, and continuum dislocation dynamics \cite{Zaiser2014}, where we mention just a few among many relevant references.
+Several modeling tools have been developed to provide a lattice-scale description of crystal plasticity, ranging from microscopic molecular dynamics \cite{NatureMD} and crystal phase-field approaches \cite{Elder2004} to mesoscopic phase-field dislocation dynamics \cite{Koslowski2002}, discrete dislocation dynamics \cite{Devincre2001}, and continuum dislocation dynamics \cite{Zaiser2014}.
 An attempt to bridge the entire range of scales from microscopic to macroscopic, while fully accounting for each of them, was made within the quasi-continuum framework \cite{Tadmor}.
-However, despite many successes in resolving specific sub-continuum features of crystal plasticity, the ability of all those approaches to capture the correct statistics of plastic fluctuations, while also accounting for large lattice rotations and adequately representing the crystallographic nature of lattice-invariant shears, remains rather limited.
+However, despite many successes in resolving specific sub-continuum features of crystal plasticity, see, for instance, \cite{Krebs}, the ability of the existing approaches to capture the correct statistics of plastic fluctuations, while also accounting for large lattice rotations and adequately representing the crystallographic nature of lattice-invariant shears, remains rather limited.